Reading and Phonics

 Parents and carers are aware of progress through a home school reading diary.

 Phonics is taught in Key Stage One for at least 15 minutes every day and we work from variety of schemes including Letters and Sounds.

 The Anderton Reading Scheme

-Our reading scheme begins in the EYFS and offers a structured programme for all pupils up to Year 6.
+Our reading scheme begins in Reception and offers a structured programme for all pupils up to Year 6.
 We have an extensive collection of books made up primarily of texts from the Oxford Reading Tree and Collins which are all colour banded and levelled.

 Please click on the link below.